1091 (2nd February)

 William II was a very different man to his father.
 He had long hair and enjoyed parties and having fun.
 Together with his favourite, Ranulf Flambard

 , he raised money by increasing taxes and also by selling church offices and taking revenue from vacant sees.
-The Archbishop of Canterbury, Anselem of Bec was furious at his behaviour.
+The Archbishop of Canterbury, Anselem of Bec was furious at his behaviour and the relationship between the two broke down.

 1094 (19th March)